-5.20 EWBE# (External Write Buffer Empty)
+4.21 EWBE# (External Write Buffer Empty)

-Summary The system logic can negate EWBE# to the processor to indicate that its external write buffers are full and that additional data cannot be stored at this time.
-This causes the processor to delay the following activities until EWBE# is sampled asserted: The commitment of write hit cycles to cache lines in the modified state or exclusive state in the processor's cache The decode and execution of an instruction that follows a currently-executing serializing instruction The assertion or negation of SMIACT# The entering of the Halt state and the Stop Grant state Negating EWBE# does not prevent the completion of any type of cycle that is currently in progress.
-Sampled The processor samples EWBE# on each clock edge that BRDY# is sampled asserted during all memory write cycles (except writeback cycles), I/O write cycles, and special bus cycles.
+The system logic can negate EWBE# to the processor to indicate that its external write buffers are full and that additional data cannot be stored at this time.
+This causes the processor to delay the following activities until EWBE# is sampled asserted:

+- The commitment of write hit cycles to cache lines in the modified state or exclusive state in the processor's caches - The decode and execution of an instruction that follows a currently-executing serializing instruction - The assertion or negation of SMIACT# - The entering of the Halt state and the Stop Grant state

+Negating EWBE# does not prevent the completion of any type of cycle that is currently in progress.

+The processor samples EWBE# on each clock edge that BRDY# is sampled asserted during all memory write cycles (except writeback cycles), I/O write cycles, and special bus cycles.

 If EWBE# is sampled negated, it is sampled on every clock edge until it is asserted, and then it is ignored until BRDY# is sampled asserted in the next write cycle or special cycle.

+If EFER[3] is set to 1, then EWBE# is ignored by the processor.
+For more information on the EFER settings and EWBE#, see "EWBE Control" on page 203.

-5.21 FERR# (Floating-Point Error)
+4.22 FERR# (Floating-Point Error)

-Summary The assertion of FERR# indicates the occurrence of an unmasked floating-point exception resulting from the execution of a floating-point instruction.
+The assertion of FERR# indicates the occurrence of an unmasked floating-point exception resulting from the execution of a floating-point instruction.
 This signal is provided to allow the system logic to handle this exception in a manner consistent with IBM-compatible PC/AT systems.
-See "Handling Floating-Point Exceptions" on page 189 for a system logic implementation that supports floating-point exceptions.
-The state of the numeric error (NE) bit in CR0 does not affect the FERR# signal.
-The processor ensures that FERR# does not glitch, enabling the signal to be used as a clocking source for system logic.
-Driven The processor asserts FERR# on the instruction boundary of the next floating-point instruction, MMX instruction, or WAIT instruction that occurs following the floating-point instruction that caused the unmasked floating-point exception-that is, FERR# is not asserted at the time the exception occurs.
+See "Handling Floating-Point Exceptions" on page 209 for a system logic implementation that supports floating-point exceptions.

+The state of the numeric error (NE) bit in CR0 does not affect the FERR#signal.

+The processor is designed so that FERR# does not glitch, enabling the signal to be used as a clocking source for system logic.

+The processor asserts FERR# on the instruction boundary of the next floating-point instruction, MMX instruction, 3DNow! instruction, or WAIT instruction that occurs following the floating-point instruction that caused the unmasked floating-point exception-that is, FERR# is not asserted at the time the exception occurs.
 The IGNNE# signal does not affect the assertion of FERR#.

-FERR# is negated during the following conditions: ■ Following the successful execution of the floating-point instructions FCLEX, FINIT, FSAVE, and FSTENV Under certain circumstances, following the successful execution of the floating-point instructions FLDCW, FLDENV, and FRSTOR, which load the floating-point status word or the floating-point control word Following the falling transition of RESET FERR# is always driven except in Tri-State Test mode.
-See "IGNNE# (Ignore Numeric Exception)" on page 100 for more details on floating-point exceptions.
+FERR#is negated during the following conditions:

+- Following the successful execution of the floating-point instructions FCLEX, FINIT, FSAVE, and FSTENV - Under certain circumstances, following the successful execution of the floating-point instructions FLDCW, FLDENV, and FRSTOR, which load the floating-point status word or the floating-point control word - Following the falling transition of RESET

+FERR#is always driven except in the Tri-State Test mode.

+See "IGNNE# (Ignore Numeric Exception)" on page 106 for more details on floating-point exceptions.

-5.22 FLUSH# (Cache Flush)
+4.23 FLUSH# (Cache Flush)

-Summary In response to sampling FLUSH# asserted, the processor writes back any data cache lines that are in the modified state, invalidates all lines in the instruction and data caches, and then executes a flush acknowledge special cycle.
-(See Table 19 on page 119 for the bus definition of special cycles.)
+In response to sampling FLUSH# asserted, the processor writes back any cache lines in the L1 data cache or L2 cache that are in the modified state, invalidates all lines in the L1 and L2 caches, and then executes a flush acknowledge special cycle.
+See Table 23 on page 126 for the bus definition of special cycles.

-In addition, FLUSH# is sampled when RESET is negated to determine if the processor enters Tri-State Test mode.
-If FLUSH# is 0 during the falling transition of RESET, the processor enters Tri-State Test mode instead of performing the normal RESET functions.
+In addition, FLUSH# is sampled when RESET is negated to determine if the processor enters the Tri-State Test mode.
+If FLUSH# is 0 during the falling transition of RESET, the processor enters the Tri-State Test mode instead of performing the normal RESET functions.